L-1 Visa Lawyer: Intracompany Transfer Visa

 What Is the L-1 Visa?

 The L-1 visa allows multinational companies to transfer certain employees from a foreign office to a related office in the United States.
-As an immigration attorney, I find this category to be an essential tool for companies operating internationally that need to relocate executives, managers, or employees with specialized knowledge to a U.S. entity.
+It is commonly used by companies that operate internationally and need to move executives, managers, or employees with specialized knowledge to a U.S. entity.

-I also frequently utilize this visa category to help foreign companies expand into the U.S. market by establishing a new office, whether as a subsidiary, affiliate, or branch.
+The L-1 visa is also frequently used by foreign companies seeking to expand into the U.S. market by establishing a new office, such as a subsidiary, affiliate, or branch.

 Benefits of the L-1 Visa